ruingl/Yue/README.md

 # Yue

-Yue is a chatbot engine for Messenger, powered by Node.js and integrated with various APIs for enhanced functionality.
+Yue is a Node.js-powered chatbot engine for Messenger, offering a flexible command system and API integration for enhanced functionality.

-## Features
+## Key Features

-- **Command System:** Easily create, manage, and execute commands with a flexible command system.
+- **Command System:** Easily manage and execute commands with a versatile system.
-- **API Integration:** Utilizes APIs for AI, messaging, and more to enhance its capabilities.
+- **API Integration:** Harnesses various APIs, including AI and messaging, to enrich its capabilities.
+- **Database Support:** Seamlessly integrates with SQLite for efficient user and thread data management.

 ## Getting Started

-To get started with Yue, follow these steps:

 1. Clone the repository: